Motor racing-F1 to freeze engines from 2022 in boost for Red Bull | Sports-Games

 Motor racing-F1 to freeze engines from 2022 in boost for Red Bull

-Formula One teams and manufacturers agreed unanimously on Thursday to freeze engine development from the start of the 2022 season in a move that paves the way for Bed Bull to continue using Honda-designed engines.
+Formula One teams and manufacturers voted unanimously on Thursday to end development of the current engines after this season in a move that paves the way for Bed Bull to continue using Honda-designed power units.

 The FIA confirmed also that Portugal was set to fill the empty third slot on this year's calendar left vacant by Vietnam.
 "It is the intention of Formula One to fill the position with a race in Portugal on the dates already held in the calendar.
 The final agreement is still subject to contract with the promoter," it said.

-There was no immediate decision on holding 'sprint' races on Saturdays at some grands prix this season.
+There was no immediate green light for the idea of holding 'sprint' races on Saturdays at some grands prix, as a new way of qualifying for Sunday's main event and with championship points awarded, although teams were supportive.
 "All teams recognised the major importance of engaging fans in new and innovative ways to ensure an even more exciting weekend format," the FIA said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)